PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 with `376 passed in 18.74s`, plus the branch-changed broad related suite with `1434 passed in 24.48s`.

+The first of four direct InstanceNorm post-Transpose bias/add calls now retains its existing one-counter dictionary as `_terminal_instancenorm_post_bias_stats`.
+The second very-late call remains raw; the third and fourth keep their existing staged targets, and the nested convergence call is unchanged.
+Occurrence-shape contracts now distinguish all five forms.
+The retained terminal value has no consumer.

+This checkpoint passes the focused InstanceNorm/Swish/terminal-final accounting gate with `386 passed in 19.95s`, plus the branch-changed broad related suite with `1419 passed in 23.89s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.